Sensitive Data services for research

 Sensitive Data Services are available for all CSC customers.
 To access CSC's services for sensitive data using MyCSC portal:

-For specific guidance regarding these steps check the Accounts paragraph in the beginning of this user guide.
+For video tutorials and guidance regarding these steps, check the Accounts paragraph at the beginning of this user guide.

 Applying access to the SD Desktop environment for secondary use differs from the abovementioned process.
 See instructions in the specific user guide SD Desktop for secondary use.

 Once you have completed these steps, you can log in to SD services with identity federation systems (Haka, Virtu, CSC Login, or LSLogin) at:

 with any modern web-browser.

 LSLogin (LifeScience login, previously known as ELIXIR login) is available only after linking your CSC account to your LifeScience account (under your profile in MyCSC).